easilok/boardgames-catalog/CONTRIBUTING-GAMES.md

 # How to add your boardgame to the catalog

-Adding a new boardgame is as simply as creating a markdown file at `content/games`.
+Adding a new boardgame is as simply as creating a new folder, at `content/games`, with an `index.md` markdown file describing it inside.

-To help bootstrap your new game, copy the `boardgame-bootsrap.en.md` file (or the Portuguese version `boardgame-bootstrap.pt.md`) from the root of this repository to the
-`content/games`, naming it with the name of your game.
+To help bootstrap your new game, an example structure is provided as the `boardgame-bootsrap-example` folder on the root of this repository, which can be copied to the `content/games`, naming it with the name of your game.

 > [!NOTE]
 > Use dashes to replace spaces on the name.

-Although there are bootstrap files for both English and Portuguese, **only one language is supported** so use only the language you prefer.
+Inside the new copied folder you have a markdown file, `index.md`, that should be updated to include a proper description and characteristics of the game you wish to add.
+It includes tips on where to find some of the required characteristics.

+> [!NOTE]
+> We are only supporting Portuguese descriptions for now, with intent to soon allow multi language support on this site.

-The bootstrap file is composed of three sections, that should be properly filled.
+The bootstrap markdown file is composed of three sections, that should be properly filled.

 ## Boardgame page properties